Are large language models superhuman chemists?: Appendix

 \subsection{Desired properties of a chemistry benchmark}

 \begin{itemize} \item \emph{End-to-end automation}.
 For model development, the evaluations must be run many times (e.g., on regular intervals of a training run).
 Approaches that rely on humans scoring the answers of a system\autocite{Schulze_Balhorn_2024, ai4science2023impact, castro2023large} can thus not be used. \item \emph{Careful validation by experts}.
 Manual curation is needed to minimize the number of incorrect or unanswerable questions.\autocite{northcutt2021pervasive} This is motivated by the observation that many widely used benchmarks are plagued by noisiness.\autocite{Frye_2023, Awg} \item \emph{Usable with models that support special treatment of molecules}.
 Some models, such as Galactica\autocite{taylor2022galactica}, use special tokenization or encoding procedures for molecules or equations.
 The benchmark system must encode the semantic meaning of various parts of the question or answer to support this. \item \emph{Usable with black box systems}.
 Many relevant systems do not provide access to model weights or raw logits.
 This might be the case because the systems are proprietary or because they involve not only \glspl{llm} but also external tools such as search \glspl{api} or code executors.\autocite{schick2024toolformer, karpas2022mrkl, yao2022react} Thus, a benchmark should not assume access to the raw model outputs but be able to operate on text completions. \item \emph{Probing capabilities beyond answering of \glspl{mcq}}.
 In real-world chemistry, as well as higher-level university education, multiple-choice questions are seldom utilized.
 Yet, most benchmarking frameworks focus on the \gls{mcq} setting because of the ease of evaluation.
 Realistic evaluations must measure capabilities beyond answering \gls{mcq}. \item \emph{Cover a diverse set of topics}.
-Chemistry, as the \enquote{central science}, bridges multiple disciplines.\autocite{Aspuru_Guzik_2018} To even just approximate \enquote{chemistry capabilities} the topics covered by a chemistry benchmark must be very diverse. \end{itemize}
+Chemistry, as the \enquote{central science}, bridges multiple disciplines.\autocite{Aspuru_Guzik_2018} To even just approximate \enquote{chemistry capabilities}, the topics covered by a chemistry benchmark must be very diverse. \item \emph{Cover diverse skills}.
+To holistically judge performance, it is important to cover questions that rely on reasoning, calculation, knowledge, and intuition. \item \emph{Cover a range of difficulty levels}.
+To allow for a continuous measure of improvement for a range of different (evolving) systems, a benchmark should cover a wide range of difficulty levels. \item \emph{Impossible to completely solve with current models}.
+A benchmark should contain questions that are impossible to solve with current models.
+The benchmark provides no useful signal if current models can solve all questions. \end{itemize}